assist-project/dtls-fuzzer/README.md

 To avoid issues to do with timing, we suggest running experiments on a sufficiently powerful machine.
 The main cause of non-determinism is the SUT taking too long to start or to generate a response.
-This likelyhood is minimized if more computing power is provided.
+This likelihood decreases as more computing power is provided.

 ### Concurrent experiments and port collisions
 It is possible to run multiple experiments at a time provided that servers are configured to listen to different ports.
-A simple way is via the 'disown' utility, for example:
+We can choose to launch each experiment in a separate terminal.
+Alternatively, we can launch experiments in a single terminal using the 'disown' utility:

-    > java -jar target/dtls-fuzzer.jar @args/ctinydtls/learn_ctinydtls_psk_rwalk > /dev/null 2>&1 & disown
+    > java -jar target/dtls-fuzzer.jar @args/ctinydtls/learn_ctinydtls_psk_rwalk 1>/dev/null 2>&1 & disown

-However, running more than a few (>2) places additional burden on the machine, and increases the chance of learning failure due to accidental port collision.
+However, running more than a few (>2) places additional burden on the machine.
+It also increases the chance of learning failure due to accidental port collision.
-In most configurations, servers are configured to listen to some hard-coded port over localhost, the configurations provided using distinct hard-coded ports.
+In most configurations, servers are configured to listen to some hard-coded port over localhost, the configurations provided in 'args' using distinct hard-coded ports.
 For JSSE and Scandium configurations, the setup is different.
 On every test, the SUT launches a server listening to a dynamically chosen port and communicates the port over TCP sockets to **dtls-fuzzer**.
 This has the advantage of notifying **dtls-fuzzer** when the server is ready to receive packets (lacking this, **dtls-fuzzer** would have to blindly wait an arbitrary amount of time for the server to start).